JurgenR/aioslsk/docs/source/MESSAGES.rst

 PublicChatMessage (Code 152)
 ----------------------------

-Chat message from all public rooms, use :ref:`EnablePublicChat` and :ref:`DisablePublicChat` to disable / enable receiving these messages.
+When public chat is enabled all messages sent to public rooms will also be sent to us using this message.
+Use :ref:`EnablePublicChat` and :ref:`DisablePublicChat` to disable or enable receiving these messages.

 :Code: 152 (0x98)
 :Status: USED